 We find out who our Young Carers are here at Bay House in various ways: information is passed to us from Primary Schools, from the KIDS organisation that we work closely with, an assembly that is delivered to our Year 7 pupils highlighting exactly what a Young Carer is and also from a dedicated lesson to all students in Year 8 through our Citizenship program, to go over what a Young Carer is and how their lives may be affected.

-If you would like any further information regarding the support that is on offer for our Young Carers here at Bay House then please do not hesitate to give Dave Penfold a call, or you can email him on email@example.com.
+If you would like any further information regarding the support that is on offer for our Young Carers here at Bay House then please do not hesitate to call me, Dave Penfold or email me on firstname.lastname@example.org.